 Succession Season 4 Film Location: Norway

 HBO officially announced the start of filming for the fourth season of the much-loved Succession in 2022.
-One detail that struck a chord with viewers was the fact that the fourth season of Succession changed locations.
-The filming and the entire production, in fact, moved to Northern Europe.
+One detail that struck a chord with viewers was that the fourth season of Succession changed locations.
+The filming and the entire production moved to Northern Europe.

-The third season ended with the takeover of Waystar Royco by technology tycoon Lukas Matsson, who is played by Alexander Skarsgård, much to the shock of his three children, Kendall, Roman and Shiv.
+The third season ended with technology tycoon Lukas Matsson, played by Alexander Skarsgård, taking over Waystar Royco, much to the shock of his three children, Kendall, Roman, and Shiv.
 The fourth season of Succession picks up after this major cliffhanger.

 Lukas is the Norwegian CEO of the streaming service GoJo.
-The tech tycoon plays a very important role in season four.
-That is why everything will move to Norway, to follow Matsson and the Roy family.
+The tech tycoon plays a very important role in season four, which is why everything will move to Norway to follow Matsson and the Roy family.

-Succession has been a great success, and it was producer Scott Ferguson who specified that they chose to move to Norway precisely because of its truly spectacular scenery, which has become an ideal location for shooting.
-Several countries were studied, but Norway turned out to be perfect for the story, and the show was filmed at several locations.
+Succession has been a great success, and producer Scott Ferguson specified that they chose to move to Norway precisely because of its spectacular scenery, which has become an ideal location for shooting.
+Several countries were studied, but Norway was perfect for the story, and the show was filmed at several locations.

 The Atlantic Ocean Road

-Being celebrated as one of the most picturesque routes in the world, the famous Atlantic Ocean Road in Norway is no stranger to the spotlight.
-The route caught the audience’s attention when it appeared in the early episodes of Succession season 4.
+The famous Atlantic Ocean Road in Norway is no stranger to the spotlight.
+It is celebrated as one of the most picturesque routes in the world and caught the audience’s attention when it appeared in the early episodes of Succession season 4.

 The road is well-known for the car chase scene from the James Bond film No Time To Die.
 The 8.3 km road links the mainland to the Averøy municipality (a political subdivision of a state) through several islands and islets.
 Driving through the road is such a thrilling experience that it would give you an adrenaline rush!